microsoft/microsoft-ui-xaml-specs/api_review/ColorPickerDisplayMode/ColorPickerDisplayModeSpec.md

 <!-- Option 2: Put these descriptions in the below API Details section,
 with a "///" comment above the member or type. -->

-DisplayMode: The DisplayMode determining wether to display horizontally or vertically.
+Orientation: The orientation determining wether to display horizontally or vertically.
 # API Details
 <!-- The exact API, in MIDL3 format (https://docs.microsoft.com/en-us/uwp/midl-3/) -->
 ```c#